 These are really good IF you follow the directions carefully and measure the flour correctly.
 That means you don’t just eyeball it.
 You fill the cup, give the flour a couple little stirs to make sure there aren’t are air bubbles.
 Then use the knife to level it off.
 If you don’t level it off you’ll be using too much flour and that will make them dense.
 If they are dense they just won’t be as good as they could be.

 These are little different than other biscuits.
 That’s why they look so good.
 Elise includes very specific instructions on how to make these taste really good.
 She actually uses sour cream and heavy cream instead of buttermilk.
-She bakes them in a cast iron skillet very close together.
+She bakes them in a cast-iron skillet very close together.
 She also makes like you would a pie crust with very cold butter and makes sure her hands are cold too.
-She uses this 9-inch cast iron skillet which you may also like to try using.

 7. Three Cheese Basil Biscuits – Maebells